uyar/piculet/docs/source/overview.rst

 After downloading the example files `shining.html`_ and `movie.json`_, run the command::

-   $ cat shining.html | piculet -s movie.json
+   $ piculet -s movie.json shining.html

 This should print the following output::